theKashey/use-callback-ref/README.md

 API is 99% compatible with React `createRef` and `useRef`, and just adds another argument - `callback`, which would be called on __ref update__.

-- (React.createRef) `createCallbackRef(callback)` - would call provided callback when ref is changed.
+- `createCallbackRef(callback)` - (aka React.createRef) would call provided callback when ref is changed.
-- (React.useRef) `useRef(initialValue, callback)` - would call provided callback when ref is changed.
+- `useRef(initialValue, callback)` - (aka React.useRef)would call provided callback when ref is changed.

 - `callback` in both cases is `callback(newValue, oldValue)`.
 Callback would not be called if newValue and oldValue is the same.